 At a minimum, local governments are required to conduct limited solicitation (HUD's Procurement by Small Purchase Procedures), which can be found in the CDBG Grant Administration Manual.
 Grantees must provide documentation that a minimum number of qualified firms were contacted in writing or via phone and provided formal quotes for consideration.
-Commerce recommends contacting three to five firms.
+Commerce recommends contacting 3-5 firms.
 The local government will be required to submit documentation of the review and selection process.
-Any representative hired by a local government to conduct the request for proposals solicitation or procurement process cannot be subsequently hired by the local government to perform the planning services.
+Any representative hired by a local government to conduct the RFP solicitation or procurement process cannot be subsequently hired by the local government to perform the planning services.